jbalcomb/ReMoM/doc/MoM-Init.md

 ### MoM_Tables_Init()

-exact same in MGC& WZD
+exact same in MGC & WZD

 ¿ everything from a SAVE_GAM ? ¿ ~== World_Data ?